Magnetism and Electromagnetic Induction

 Saturation magnetization levels are unaffected because they depend solely on temperature regardless of changes in permeability.

-What is the basic SI unit for measuring a magnetic dipole moment?
+What is the SI unit for magnetic permeability?

 Why might computational simulations differ from the actual process of creating strong permanent magnets such as alloying rare earth elements with transition metals?